Dear Class of 2029,

 Location: Varies

 Make your way to your pre-major advisor’s office and arrive by 2:00 p.m.
 In your Orientation folder, you will find a letter from the Dean of First-Year Students identifying who your pre-major advisor is and where to find them.
-At this meeting, your advisor will give you your preliminary fall schedule (the results of your summer pre-registration) and answer any questions you may have about the registration process.
-Your advisor will also offer advice about selecting the additional courses you need to complete your schedule.
-Your advisor may also discuss some important aspects of academic life at Vassar, including the transition from high school to college; expectations for class attendance, laboratories, and the submission of written work; examination policies; and academic integrity.
+During this meeting, your advisor will give you your preliminary fall schedule, which reflects the results of your summer pre-registration, and will answer questions about the registration process.
+Additionally, your advisor will offer guidance on selecting the additional courses you need to complete your schedule.
+They may also discuss important aspects of academic life at Vassar, including the transition from high school to college, expectations for class attendance, laboratory work, submission of written assignments, examination policies, and academic integrity.
 If you need help finding your advisor’s office, ask your Student Fellow for directions or stop by the Dean of First-Year Students Office (Main North, Room 128).
 (Core Event)

 Location: Homerooms